 Firstly, I set an alarm.
 I can generally last 30 minutes before I feel maxed out and grouchy, so I’ll let my daughter know this upfront.
 The time limit takes the pressure off me feeling like the game will never end, and often once I help her get started she will continue playing long after I have made my exit.
 For me it’s also really hard to focus on play when I have a mile long to do list and a pile of washing out the corner of my eye.
 In this case I may suggest we do a quick chore before we begin the game.

 Another idea is to start a toy rotation.
 Once a month I pack roughly 50% of our toys into storage and choose a few items to re-introduce back into the main toy box.
 I was initially quite cautious with this - but to my surprise (and delight!) she barely noticed the missing toys at all and I felt encouraged to continue.
 I have also found she is more interested in playing with the things that are left, and is far more creative when there are less options to choose from.
 In addition to this I regularly assess each toy to check they are still appropriate for her age, in good condition - and aren’t bloody annoying!
 My definition of an ‘annoying’ toy will typically include anything that makes a sound, lights up or has a zillion pieces.
 Recently I treated her to some new ‘not annoying’ toys from Little Mash and have genuinely enjoyed playing with them myself.
 Very important.
-I have included these below (and a few on our wish list) if you’re interested:

 On days I can't bare the thought of enduring a dictated round of fairy princesses, I will suggest an alternative game or activity I will enjoy - a walk outside, reading, dress ups, drawing, washing the car (I'm kidding).
 I know it may not seem like it, but I actually really do love the company of my daughter.
 I used to have a lot of guilt about not playing as much as I thought I should, but these days I’m feeling more ok with it.
 As a solo-mum-only-child duo I am fortunate that we get to spend a significant amount of time together and connect in different ways - and at the end of the day, I know she feels loved and will totally be ok.